-Apple pie might not be originally American, but it’s certainly associated with American now.
-There’s no reason why people around the world can’t celebrate Apple Pie Day though.
-The dessert was very popular in centuries past in countries like England and The Netherland, both of which have recipes dating back many centuries.
+Apple pie might not be originally American, but it is now certainly associated with many American cultures and traditions.
+Even so, there is certainly no reason why people around the world can’t celebrate Apple Pie Day, though.

 History of Apple Pie Day

-Apple Pie Day can bring together all of these culinary traditions and allow people all over the world to enjoy the humble yet delicious apple joy in all its glory.
-It’s about trying recipes and getting active in the kitchen.
-Even if you don’t bake desserts very often, Apple Pie Day gives you the chance to change that.
+Apple Pie Day can bring together all of these various culinary traditions and allow people all over the world to enjoy the humble yet delicious apple joy in all its glory.
+This day is all about trying recipes and getting active in the kitchen.
+Even for people who don’t necessarily bake desserts very often, Apple Pie Day offers up a chance to change that.